-Up to this point in my life I believed pain was meant to be dealt with in solitude.
-Of course I had my moments of opening up and overwhelming who ever I trusted but I believed whatever I went through I was meant to go through it alone.
-I believed to be real about what I was going through would be a sign of weakness and that people wouldn’t understand me.
+Up to this point in my life, I believed that pain was meant to be dealt with in solitude.
+Of course, I had my moments of opening up and overwhelming whoever I trusted, but I believed whatever I went through I was meant to go through it alone.
+I believed to be open about what I was going through would be a sign of weakness and that people wouldn’t understand me.
 I believed by being vulnerable I was putting myself in a position where I wouldn’t be able to protect myself.

-I really hate not having my shit together.
+I still struggle with being imperfect, and I really hate not having my shit together.
 I hate being embarrassed.
 I hate being “emotional.”
-Even with my best attempts to not make mistakes or look weak, I am human.
-Whatever armour I build in solitude only lasts momentarily in a world that requires me to interact; requires me to engage even when I want to be left alone.
+Even with my best attempts to not make mistakes or look weak, I am constantly reminded that I am human.
+Whatever armor I build in solitude only lasts momentarily, then I am forced to interact, to engage; when really I want to be left alone.

 This past Wednesday I attended a free healing workshop for organizers and artists.
 As crazy as it sounds, I went there with the intention of healing other people.
 As much healing I need.
 I still expected to shrink myself to make room for other folks’ healing.
 I didn’t expect to gain anything from it, so when they asked me or to take a nap upon my arrival I was dumbfounded.

 The itinerary included napping then yoga then dinner + chill and finally sound healing.
 The sound healing resonated with me (pun intended).
 I left feeling lighter, more patient, and excited to face life head-on.
 Unfortunately that high faded as they usually do, and that same night I fell back into old habits: I got drunk.
 I wasted money, and I ate shitty food.
 That’s the hard part of mindfulness; it takes maintenance in addition to trying to maintain.